 Saruni opened Saruni Rhino in February 2017, slightly further north in the Sera Conservancy (a game drive from Saruni Samburu).
 Saruni Sera has opened in partnership with the Northern Rangelands Trust and guests are able to track endangered black rhino on foot as well as visiting Fifty Wells, a spectacular site where hundreds of thousands of birds (sand grouse) congregate every day.
 The newly opened Reteti Elephant Sanctuary is also in this region in the Namunyak Conservancy and can be visited from Saruni.
-Saruni are a range of exciting safari options including 4 and 5 night packages incorporating Saruni Samburu with Saruni Rhino and all the fabulous activities above.
+Saruni offer a range of exciting safari options including 4 and 5 night packages incorporating Saruni Samburu with Saruni Rhino and all the fabulous activities above.
 You can extend your trip further with a stay at Saruni Mara or Saruni Wild too - we have also visited these properties and can give you advice on how best to combine them into a circuit

 Namunyak offers a gateway to the Mathews mountain range and the Samburu Singing Wells - the fabulous Sarara Camp is here.
 You can find out more in the Lodge Library.

 As you can see, you could easily spend a couple of weeks exploring this fascinating area - there is so much to offer.

 Mid May into July, as the rains subside, is the best time to visit Samburu with the flowers in bloom and elephants galore.
 The other optimum time is December-January.
 During the other months it can get hot and increasingly dusty although visitors will be rewarded with an ever increasing density of wildlife.
 Most camps stay open year-round apart from at the height of the rains during April.